Oakland's Capital Improvement Program (CIP)

 Along with it came a new CIP Prioritization Model that would weigh the urgency and projected impact of applicant projects to ensure effective allocation of City dollars.
 The CIP prioritization process approved by the Oakland City Council scores projects on the factors listed above in the figure.

-Following the submission of CIP ideas, City staff will use the CIP prioritization process to score projects and determine their feasibility given the City's financial and operational constraints within the upcoming two-year budget.
-Staff will present CIP recommendations to the City Council for approval for the next biennial budget cycle.
+City staff use the CIP prioritization process to score projects and determine their feasibility given the City's financial and operational constraints within the upcoming two-year budget.
+Staff present CIP recommendations to the City Council for approval each biennial budget cycle.

 It is important to note that not all projects included in the CIP will receive funding in the two year funding cycle.
 Being included in the CIP is a necessary first step that allows City staff to seek funding for a capital project.
-Some or all of the funding required to complete a capital project may be included in the two year budget—but more often than not, the City will have to seek additional funding from sources like State grants or public bonds.
+Some or all of the funding required to complete a capital project may be included in the two year budget—but more often than not, the City will have to seek additional funding from sources like state or federal grants.
 In either case, these funds are often dedicated to a specific purpose (for example paving roads) and the City may not have the ability to use them for a different purpose (for example renovating a recreation center).
-However, even when there is not an identified funding source for your capital project, there is still value in submitting your request, because it ensures your project will be in line to be considered for funding when it does become available.

 The CIP Process in Motion